 MAINTENANCE AND CURE:

 General maritime law had traditionally given an injured seaman the right to seek medical care and daily living expenses from a vessel owner in the form of a remedy known as maintenance and cure.
-Its requirements bound vessel owners not only to pay the injured party’s wages for the remainder of the voyage but also to cover all medical bills and living expenses during his recovery.
-Under the Jones Act provision to provide maintenance the employer is obligated to pay a daily maintenance fee while you are out of work.
+Its requirements bound vessel owners not only to pay the injured party’s wages for the remainder of the voyage, but also to cover all medical bills and living expenses during his recovery.
+Under the Jones Act provision to provide maintenance, the employer is obligated to pay a daily maintenance fee while the employee is out of work.
 This fee in the past has been as low as EIGHT DOLLARS a day.
 Contrary to what you might have been told, this fee is not fixed by law.
 Some employers pay an injured worker’s full paycheck.
 If you are injured and receiving on the low side of your daily maintenance fee, you’re probably concerned how you are going to live on it.
-When you are injured on the job, your employer will typically refer you to company approved doctor.
+When you are injured on the job, your employer will typically refer you to a company-approved doctor.
 You are not obligated to see or accept the diagnosis of a company doctor.
-Under the Jones Act an injured seaman can see any physician for his care.
-Injured Jones Act employees have experienced that company approved doctors don’t always provide the full range of medical tests required for a comprehensive diagnosis.
+Under the Jones Act, an injured seaman can see any physician for his care.
+Injured Jones Act employees have experienced that company-approved doctors don’t always provide the full range of medical tests required for a comprehensive diagnosis.
 Your health may be at stake if you are rushed back to work, even in a temporary or reduced capacity position designed to accommodate your injury.
-It is not unheard of for an employer to eventually eliminate the reduced capacity position leaving the injured employee without work and without benefits.
-Of course it’s not in your best interest to return to work until you are fully healed and capable.
+It is not unheard of for an employer to eventually eliminate the reduced capacity position, leaving the injured employee without work and without benefits.
+Of course, it’s not in your best interest to return to work until you are fully healed and capable.
 Can you imagine being forced back to work if you are not well?

 Punitive Damages are Not an Option.
 Below is a more in-depth discussion on the topic.